How to add a form to blog using Google Docs

 Create Form

-In Google Docs, open the Create New menu and select Form.
+In Google Drive, open the Create menu and select Form.
+If you don't see the Create menu, open the New menu.

 To create a Contact form, for example, go to the Add Item and select one of the options.
 Text is a short answer option good for Name and Email fields.
 Paragraph Text is a longer option good for general comments.